awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

       1. Copy the following permissions policy and save it to a file named `s3-role-permissions-policykmsobj.json` in the current directory on your local computer\.
 You create an IAM role and attach the policy to it later\.
 **Important**
- In the permission policy you specify the AWS KMS key IDs that will be used for encryption of *source* and `destination` buckets\.
+ In the permissions policy, you specify the AWS KMS key IDs that will be used for encryption of *source* and `destination` buckets\.
 You must create two separate KMS keys for the `source` and `destination` buckets\.
 KMS keys are never shared outside the AWS Region in which they were created\.

          ```
          {